ClouDesire/docusaurus/docs/docker.md

 * **Application Metrics**: specific application _aspects_ that the vendor intends to monitor or bill to the customer leveraging the **pay-per-use** paradigm; more info in [this section](onboarding.md#application-metrics)
-* **Environment Variables**:  environment variables to be injected in the deployed VM and accessed at runtime by the application.
+* **Environment Variables**:  environment variables to be injected in the VM and accessed at runtime by the application.
 More info in [this section](docker.md#environment-variables).
 * **Stack Parameters**: some language-specific parameters to provide to the [Deployer Module](platform.md#understand-the-vm-deployment-process) (e.g. fine